Join a Case

 The Applied Therapeutics, Inc.® class action lawsuit alleges that the company misled investors about the progress and results of its Phase III INSPIRE trial for the drug govorestat, intended to treat rare metabolic diseases.
 Defendants made optimistic statements regarding the drug's effectiveness despite failing to disclose issues with electronic data capture and a dosing error in the trial.
 After the company received a Complete Response Letter from the FDA in November 2024 and a warning letter in December, the stock price plummeted by over 80%, causing significant losses for shareholders.

-Nextracker Inc® Class Action
+Skyworks Solutions Inc® Class Action

 Walgreens Boots Alliance, Inc® Class Action